compolabs/spark/datafeeds/udf/README.md

 # UDF Compatible Datafeed

-This folder contains [UDF](https://www.tradingview.com/charting_library_docs/docs/connecting_data/UDF) datafeed adapter.
-It implements [Datafeed API](https://www.tradingview.com/charting_library_docs/docs/connecting_data/Datafeed-API) and makes HTTP requests using [UDF](https://www.tradingview.com/charting_library_docs/docs/connecting_data/UDF) protocol.
+This folder contains [UDF][udf-url] datafeed adapter.
+It implements [Datafeed API][datafeed-url] and makes HTTP requests using [UDF][udf-url] protocol.

-You can use this datafeed adapter to plug your data if you implement [UDF](https://www.tradingview.com/charting_library_docs/docs/connecting_data/UDF) on your server.
+You can use this datafeed adapter to plug your data if you implement [UDF][udf-url] on your server.
 You can also scrutinize how it works before writing your own adapter.

 This datafeed is implemented in [TypeScript](https://github.com/Microsoft/TypeScript/).